 LVT floor fitting experts London

 LVTs are fast becoming a viable alternative for wooden floors and ceramic tiles at the top end of the market.
+Cavendish deVere are expert LVT installers, we have fitted thousands of LVT hard floors and we fit all over London.

-What are LVT floors?LVT stands for Luxury Vinyl Tiles.
+What are LVT floors?LVT stands for Luxury Vinyl Tiles AKA Luxury Vinyl Planks.
 A superior product to domestic sheet vinyl, it can closely replicate the character, graining and look of real hardwood floors, stone or porcelain tiles.
-It comes in tile shapes and planks and can be fitted in interesting geometric patterns to create striking floor spaces. |
+It comes in tile shapes and planks and can be fitted in interesting geometric patterns to create striking floor spaces.
+In a herringbone pattern for example, it can be quite difficult to tell whether it is real wood or not. |

-The advantages of LVT floorsA process called photogravure is used to create a three dimensional representation of natural materials that is attached in a sandwich of glass fibre and vinyl layers to give it strentgh and durability.
-Products that are made from 100% vinyl material can boast Green building standards and can be eligible for LEED points in commercial applications.
-LVT floors are very easy to maintain.
-A damp mop is all it takes. |
+What are LVTs made from and how?A process called photogravure is used to create a three dimensional representation of natural materials that is attached in a sandwich of glass fibre and vinyl layers to give it strength and durability.
+Products that are made from 100% vinyl material can boast green building standards and can be eligible for LEED points in commercial applications. |

-How are LVTS fitted and why are they so expensive to fit?Put simply they are expensive to fit becasue they are very labour intensive and labour is expensive.
+How are LVTs fitted and why are they so expensive to fit?Put simply they are expensive to fit because they are very labour intensive and labour is expensive.
 The floor has to be laser flat - technically +/- 3mm over 10m.
 This is a very flat surface.
-The Amtico and most other Luxury Vinyl Tiles, Marmoleum, Safety vinyl etc are all are around 2.5mm to 3mm thick.
-So it will not be able to hide any deviation in the subfloor.
-Deviations in the subfloor make the floor look bad and more likley to fail.
-Wooden subfloorsIf you have a good wooden sub-floor underneath it has to be covered in 6mm SP101 plyboard.
-This not only flattens it but provide rigidity.
-If the sub-floor is not rigid enough over time when you walk on it it will bounce very slightly.
+Amtico and most other Luxury Vinyl Tiles, Marmoleum, Safety vinyl etc are all are around 2.5mm to 3mm thick, so it will not be able to hide any deviation in the subfloor.
+Deviations in the subfloor make the floor look bad and make it more likley to fail.
+Wooden subfloorsIf you have a good wooden sub-floor underneath it has to be covered in 6mm SP101 or FG1 plyboard.
+This not only flattens it but provides rigidity.
+If the sub-floor is not rigid enough, over time when you walk on it, it will bounce very slightly.
 This will wear out the glue and eventually the tiles come away from the sub-floor.
-This is stipulated in Amtico's terms and conditions and they will not provide a product warranty without this - or at least if you ever come to claim on the warranty you will not get any success without it.
+It is stipulated in Amtico's terms and conditions and they will not provide a product warranty without a suitable subfloor - or at least if you ever come to claim on the warranty you will not get any success without one.
 This plywood / plyboard floor is then covered in either a flexible latex screed or feather finish (which is a light concrete compound) to cover the gaps, sanded and then the Amtico is fitted and adhered to it.
-Concrete sub-floorsIf you have a concrete sub-floor then a 3mm or so floor screed will (most likely, almost always) be required.This floor is allowed to dry for 24 hours, then it is sanded and the Amtico, LVT, LVP, Safety vinyl,Marmoleum or any other hard floor for that matter can be fitted to it.
-Both floors are roughly the same in price, plyboard perhaps a little more expensive as the wood has increased dramatically with recent events.
-Replacing the existing sub-floor It is possible, although unlikely, that when the exsitng top-floor like say, vinyl, is removed from the floor underneath it is in excellent condition, perhaps only requiring a light feather application and sanding.
+Concrete sub-floorsIf you have a concrete sub-floor then a 3mm or so floor screed will (most likely, almost always) be required.
+This floor is allowed to dry for 24 hours, then it is sanded and the Amtico, LVT, LVP, Safety vinyl, Marmoleum or any other hard floor for that matter can be fitted to it.
+Both floors are roughly the same in price, plyboard perhaps a little more expensive as the price of wood has increased faster than concerete.
+Replacing the existing sub-floorIt is possible, although unlikely, that when the existing top-floor like say, vinyl, is removed from the floor underneath it is in excellent condition, perhaps only requiring a light feather application and sanding.
 It doesn't happen often but it does happen.
 In that instance, the costs for the sub-floor in the quote would be reduced and the total cost of the project will be cheaper.

 If this is a cushion vinyl it probably won't have been stuck fast, however, if it is another LVT, Luxury Vinyl Plank or hard-floor then most likely some of the sub-surface will come away with the removal and it will need to be screeded again.